dpvtank/Balzac/marketing-book.md

 ---
 title: The Simple Book of Sales & Marketing
-Description: Principles, Strategies, and Techniques for Startups and Small Businesses
+Description: 'Principles, Strategies, and Techniques for Startups and Small Businesses'
 published: true
 layout: post-no-feature
 author: Dhawal Tank